-The Bank requires its set-aside funds to be reserved by the end of the first quarter of the year following the allocation year.
-While allocated funds are still available, the reserved amount of any cancelled reservations will be returned to the set-aside program in which it was originally reserved.
+The Bank requires reservations for its set-aside funds to be initiated by December 31 of the allocation year.
+While allocated funds are still available, the reserved amount of any cancelled reservations will be returned to the setaside program in which it was originally reserved.